radda-ui/music-player/README.md

 # Music Player

-A minimalist music player application built with Tkinter and audioplayer, featuring basic playback controls and a system tray icon.
+A minimalist music player application built with Tkinter and pygame.mixer , featuring basic playback controls and a system tray icon.

 ## Features